 Imagine this composition in complete darkness, which was impossible to capture with my camera, because it kept on using its flashlight!
 But I hope you get the idea.
 It was all so inventive and uniquely made, really breathtaking and inspiring!

 Lunch among friends during the show on Saturday.
-Danny is here telling the great story, how he, me, Ludo and Carlos drove all through the UK to convince and invite artist like Colin Lewis, Harry Tomlinson, Dan Barton, Salvatore, John Henby and Marco Invernizzi to come to the first “GINKGO AWARDS” in 1997!
+Danny is here telling the great story, of how he, me, Ludo and Carlos drove all through the UK to convince and invite artists like Colin Lewis, Harry Tomlinson, Dan Barton, Salvatore, John Hanby and Marco Invernizzi to come to the first “GINKGO AWARDS” in 1997!
 We drove about twice the distance then was really necessary and the way that happened is a classic story that still makes everybody who hears it laugh!
-It was good to hear the adventures Danny and I had all those years ago!
-I am so glad we got reacquainted again and that nothing has changed, besides the colour of our hair and the shape of our bellies!! 🙂 He and Ingrid are indeed great friends and I am very grateful that I had the change to spend this wonderful weekend with them again!!!
+It was good to hear about the adventures Danny and I had all those years ago!
+I am so glad we got reacquainted again and that nothing has changed, besides the colour of our hair and the shape of our bellies!! 🙂 He and Ingrid are indeed great friends and I am very grateful that I had the chance to spend this wonderful weekend with them again!!!
 Thanks, Danny, Ingrid and all who made this wonderful show possible…..and I will see you soon!!!

 I was smiling when writing this!
 Bonsai, Bonsai friends and everything that’s got to do with it is so special and uplifting!
 I wish the whole world could do it!
 Keep them small!!